geenium/potion_textures/README.md

 4. all

 ## potion_colours.json
-This is a json file containing a sinlge compound containing keys which refer to a specific potion.
+This is a json file containing a single compound containing keys which refer to a specific potion.

 The same naming convention is applied to the keys in the json file ie "wither_splash", "wither", "splash", "all" are all valid keys for potion_colours.json

 Each key has a value which is the colour to tint the potion colours located inside the liquids folder.